Michigan school shooter's mother guilty of involuntary manslaughter, jury finds | CBC News

 Prosecutors said Crumbley was grossly negligent and could have foreseen the violence before her son opened fire at Oxford High School on Nov.
 30, 2021.

+The guilty verdicts — one for each student slain — were returned on Tuesday after roughly 11 hours of jury deliberations.

-She failed to tell school officials that the family had a new 9mm handgun that Ethan Crumbley ultimately used to kill other teens.
-The mother was accused of making the gun accessible at home and not tending to her son's mental health.
+Prosecutors say Crumbley had a duty under Michigan law to prevent her son, Ethan, who was 15 at the time, from harming others.
+She's accused of failing to secure a gun and ammunition at home and failing to get help for her son's mental health.

-The gun had been purchased just four days earlier on Black Friday by his father, James Crumbley.
+The gun — a 9mm handgun — had been purchased just four days earlier on Black Friday by his father, James Crumbley.
 Jennifer Crumbley took her son to a shooting range that same weekend.

 Gun, wounded man drawn on math assignment

-On the morning of the shootings, the school was concerned about a macabre drawing of a gun, bullet and wounded man on the 15-year-old's math assignment, accompanied by the words: "The thoughts won't stop.
+On the morning of the shootings, the school was concerned about a macabre drawing of a gun, bullet and wounded man on Ethan's math assignment, accompanied by the words: "The thoughts won't stop.
 Help me."
-But Ethan was allowed to stay in school following a brief meeting with the parents, who did not take him home.
+But he was allowed to stay in school following a brief meeting with the parents, who did not take him home.

 The teen pulled the gun from his backpack that afternoon and shot 10 students and a teacher, killing four students.
 No one had checked his backpack.